xaviserrag/seed-phaserjs-browserify/Readme.md

             });
 ```

-The url that you  pass to the loadjs is the url before the
+The url that you  pass to the loadjs is the original  url, not the build url  (this is how the plugin works internally).